 In 2011, Mr. King sustained serious injuries after being struck as a pedestrian by a motor vehicle.
 This experience spurred his interest in personal injury litigation.
 Mr. King draws on his own experiences with personal injury to empathize with his clients and advocate on their behalf.

-John King recently graduated magna cum laude from Widener University School of Law.
-Before attending law school, John earned his Bachelor of Science in Marketing and a Minor in the Legal Environment of Business from Penn State University, completing his undergraduate studies in only 3 1/2 years.
-In addition to his studies, John served in Penn State’s student government and worked a part-time job.
-Before attending Penn State, John graduated from St. Joe’s Prep high school.
+Mr. King graduated magna cum laude from Widener University School of Law in 2015.
+Before attending law school, he earned his Bachelor of Science in Marketing and a Minor in the Legal Environment of Business from Penn State University, completing his undergraduate studies in only 3 1/2 years.
+In addition to his studies, he served in Penn State’s student government and worked a part-time job.
+Before attending Penn State, he graduated from St. Joe’s Prep high school.